 Well-known names head the list: Einstein, Bill Gates and Elon Musk, to offer a few.
 But it might surprise you to know that Meryl Streep, Barack Obama, and Hillary Clinton also consider themselves to be introverts.

 After reading and thinking a lot about these two opposing life forces (as an introvert tends to do!), I have come to believe that most of us have the propensity to be both introverted and extroverted depending upon the circumstances.
 And it is in finding a balance – each of us in our own personal way – that our lives can become healthier, wiser and more successful.

 My first husband, Nick, a writer and TV producer who was also often seen on national TV, arguing with other forceful people in politics, would seem a good candidate for the fully extroverted camp.
 And yet, later in life, he told me that he longed to get back to his true self – a philosopher, living in the woods, calmly writing a book every two or three years.

 I believe that to some important degree, it is because he did not have that necessary downtime that his life ended at the young age of 58.

 As our post-pandemic lives become freer, keep in mind that a surprising number of us are introverts.
-There is no shame about wanting to hold on to some of our pandemic “chill” time.
-This is a rare opportunity to reconsider your needs and make some of the changes that your quieter self may have been longing for.
+There is no shame about wanting to be on our own and enjoy our solitude.
+Indeed, why not reconsider your needs and make some of the changes that your quieter self may have been longing for?